EvanArmstrong10/cs4500-project/eau2/report/doc.md

 **Use cases**
 Since we are in the early stages of development, our use cases are fairly small.
-Right now we can read a data file into a DataFram and perform an action on that DataFrame.
+Right now we can read a data file into a DataFrame and perform an action on that DataFrame.

 **Open questions**
+We do not have any open questions at this time, we imagine some will come up as we move forward.

 **Status**
 At the moment, we have built most of the DataFrame layer.
 We are able to read data from a file, build a DataFrame from that file, and perform some small operations on that DataFrame.